Week

 Your Meals Visual Appeal

-a healthy appetite.
-Imagine instead a plate of poached or grilled
+appetite.
+Imagine instead a plate of poached or

 onions and garlic.

-fresh fruit and vegetables which naturally lend themselves to
+lots of fresh fruit and vegetables which naturally

-to shape.
-You can cut peppers in elegant strips, festive rings
+attention to shape.
+You can cut peppers in elegant

-into squares.
-Slice carrots, squash and broccoli stems on a diagonal
+Slice carrots, squash and broccoli stems on a

 pineapple chunks, kiwi slices and orange sections.